 Be honest and original – this will get you remembered.
 You can even link your excitement to the reasons why you’d like to grow in this exact field.

-Don't skip on your Ux Designer soft and hard skills
+Don't skip on relevant UX design soft and hard skills.

 Although you’ve probably listed all your skills on your resume, it’s worth mentioning them again, but by telling a personal story.
 Focusing on your soft skills and leaving most hard ones behind is also a good idea.